camshepherd/GameOfLife3D/README.md

 # About
 Developed using Visual Studio 2017, this was my third year University project.
 This is a reupload of the project.
 # Documentation
-The project is fully documented through [doxygen](http://doxygen.nl/) and can be found [here].
+The project is fully documented, ready for web publishing, through [doxygen](http://doxygen.nl/) and is included in the project.
 Upsettingly the creation of the documentation was ultimately totally pointless, but felt necessary to do.

 # Controls
 1. Use F1-6 keys to hide and show panels.